Rakeshmonkee/DMA/readme.md

 # Direct Memory Access (DMA)

-#### DMA or Direct Memory Access is using an FPGA hardware controller to access the target computer bus master to complete attack operations through memory read and write on a process using a second computer (radar computer.
+DMA, or Direct Memory Access, involves the utilization of a DMA controller to access the memory of a target computer.
+This allows for efficient data transfer without involving the CPU.
+In certain contexts, DMA can be exploited for attack operations, wherein a second computer, such as a radar computer, leverages DMA to perform memory read and write operations on a target process.

-#### This repo is intended to help with the creation of customised firmware for the DMA controller
+### This repo is intended to help with the creation of customised firmware for DMA controllers

 > [!TIP]
 > If you are new to Custom DMA Firmware creation, I leave you with this guide on how to create a basic [DMA CFW](https://github.com/Silverr12/DMA-CFW-Guide) which can be used as a starting point.
 Once you have a moderate understanding of DMA Firmware, you can go ahead and continue with this guide.